MysteryPancake/Houdini-OpenCL/README.md

 One atomic operation is `atomic_add()`.
 It takes a pointer to an integer's memory address, and an integer to add to it.

-`atomic_add()` basically combines `read -> write -> synchronize` into a single action, so nothing runs in between.
+`atomic_add()` basically combines `read -> modify -> write -> synchronize` into a single action, so nothing runs in between.

-To be clear, atomics don't force everything to run in order.
+To be clear, atomics don't force everything to run in order (like barriers).
 They just prevent overlaps for a few actions at once.

-The rest still runs in parallel, for example if workitem 1 ran first:
+The rest still runs in parallel.
+For example if workitem 1 ran first, the order may be reversed:

 | Workitem 0 | Workitem 1 | `id[0]` in workitem 0 | `id[0]` in workitem 1 |
 | --- | --- | --- | --- |